vindognz/snakeOS/README.md

 snakeOS is an operating system that does exactly one thing:
 **Play Snake.**

 Written in pure x86 Assembly and designed to run in 16 bit real mode.
+Cream gravy.